-The M.S.C.M. curriculum consists of 36 credit hours of graduate-level courses.
+The M.S.C.M. curriculum consists of 30 credit hours of graduate-level courses.
 Students have the following options:

-- 1. Thesis Option: Students must complete 30 credit hours of course work, as well as a 6-credit-hour master's thesis in a research topic agreed upon with their graduate advisor.
+- I. Thesis Option: Students must complete 24 credit hours of course work, as well as a 6-credit-hour master's thesis in a research topic agreed upon with their graduate advisor.
 A thesis defense will be presented before a committee of three professors, including the graduate advisor.
-To earn the required 6 credit hours toward the thesis, the student must enroll in two separate semesters in EICM 598 and EICM 599 (pass/fail courses).
-This option is recommended for students wishing to pursue doctoral studies in the US. - 2.
-Non-Thesis Option: Students must complete 33 credit hours of course work, as well as a 3-credit-hour Project focusing on a practice-oriented topic agreed upon with the Program Coordinator.
-To earn the required 3 credit hours, the student must enroll in EICM 588 and complete the project within the same semester.
-The student earns a letter grade, as this is not a pass/fail course.
+To earn the required 6 credit hours toward the thesis, the student must enroll in two separate semesters in EICM 698 and EICM 699 (pass/fail courses).
+This option is recommended for students wishing to pursue doctoral studies - Non-Thesis Option: Students must complete 30 credit hours of course work, and document a Case Study focusing on a practiceoriented topic agreed upon with the Program Coordinator.